awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-connect-to-cluster.md

 **Important**
 Note the Java runtime version prerequisites for SQL Workbench/J and ensure you are using that version\.
 Otherwise, the client application doesn't run\.

-1. Go to [Configure a JDBC Connection](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html) and download an Amazon Redshift JDBC driver to enable SQL Workbench/J to connect to your cluster\.
+1. Go to [Configure a JDBC connection](https://docs.aws.amazon.com/redshift/latest/mgmt/configure-jdbc-connection.html) and download an Amazon Redshift JDBC driver to enable SQL Workbench/J to connect to your cluster\.

-For more information about using the Amazon Redshift JDBC or ODBC drivers, see [Configuring Connections in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/configuring-connections.html)\.
+For more information about using the Amazon Redshift JDBC or ODBC drivers, see [Configuring connections in Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/mgmt/configuring-connections.html)\.

-### To Get Your Connection String<a name="rs-gsg-how-to-get-connection-string"></a>
+### To get your connection string<a name="rs-gsg-how-to-get-connection-string"></a>

 To connect to your cluster with your SQL client tool, you need the cluster connection string\.
 You can find the cluster connection string in the Amazon Redshift console, on a cluster's details page\.

 **Note**
 A new console is available for Amazon Redshift\.
-Choose either the **New Console** or the **Original Console** instructions based on the console that you are using\.
-The **New Console** instructions are open by default\.
+Choose either the **New console** or the **Original console** instructions based on the console that you are using\.
+The **New console** instructions are open by default\.

-#### New Console<a name="connect-drivers-url-getting-started"></a>
+#### New console<a name="connect-drivers-url-getting-started"></a>

 **To find the connection string for a cluster**